paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-411-air-carrier-certificates.md

 (8) An assurance that the family of each passenger will be consulted about construction by the air carrier of any monument to the passengers, including any inscription on the monument.

-(9) An assurance that the treatment of the families of nonrevenue passengers (and any other victim of the accident) will be the same as the treatment of the families of revenue passengers.
+(9) An assurance that the treatment of the families of nonrevenue passengers (and any other victim of the accident, including any victim on the ground) will be the same as the treatment of the families of revenue passengers.

 (10) An assurance that the air carrier will work with any organization designated under [section 1136(a)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title49-section1136/a/2&num=0&edition=prelim) on an ongoing basis to ensure that families of passengers receive an appropriate level of services and assistance following each accident.